sudz123/happy_hacking/README.md

 # :construction_worker: About

 My name is Sudarshan Kamath and I am hosting this repository for the month of October, 2018.
 The idea is to create a website over the month, about Open-Source Programming.
 This site is open to all forms of suggestions.
-Happy Contributing!
+Happy contributing!

 # :bookmark: IMPORTANT :bookmark:

 Since this repository is gaining some momentum, I expect good grammar in all PRs.
-I expect proper comments in the code.
+I also expect proper comments in the code.
 The code could be trivial with a small change, that is totally fine. **When making changes to existing files, make sure you do not add more than one feature or change more than one component in a PR!** Also these file descriptions should be helpful:

 - [*src*](src) contains all the code.
 - *.html* files like these should not have css or javascript code ideally.
 If they do then remove it and add to respective folders.